Trump dines at a restaurant near the White House to promote his DC crime crackdown

 Trump has nonetheless said repeatedly that he's spoken to friends who tell him local restaurants are full and that people have noticed a drop in crime.
 He says he's also heard that people appreciate crews working to remove homeless encampments as part of the crackdown.

-Accompanied the president for dinner were Vice President JD Vance, Secretary of State Marco Rubio and Secretary of Defense Pete Hegseth, as well as Susie Wiles, the White House chief of staff.
+Accompanying the president for dinner were Vice President JD Vance, Secretary of State Marco Rubio and Defense Secretary Pete Hegseth, as well as Susie Wiles, the White House chief of staff.
 In his comments before going into dinner, Trump said, “The restaurants are booming.”

 “People are going out to dinner where they didn’t go out for years,” he said.